 Tyndale has been approved by the Government of Canada as a Designated Learning Institution, making it possible for the school to accept international students with study permits.

 Tyndale University’s undergraduate education, rooted in the humanities, arts and sciences, seeks to deepen knowledge, cultivate wisdom and develop character to serve Christ and the world.
-In 2003, as the result of a vigorous and thorough review by the Postsecondary Education Quality Assessment Board (PEQAB) and upon approval from the Ministry of Colleges & Universities that Tyndale has the ability to meet or exceed the requirements of delivering undergraduate and seminary/graduate programs, Tyndale was granted authority to offer a recognized Bachelor of Arts degree.
+In 2003, as the result of a vigorous and thorough review by the Postsecondary Education Quality Assessment Board (PEQAB) and upon approval from the Ministry of Colleges & Universities that Tyndale has the ability to meet or exceed the requirements of delivering undergraduate and seminary/graduate programs, Tyndale was granted authority to offer a provincially-recognized Bachelor of Arts degree.
 Most recently in 2020, Ontario’s Ministry of Colleges & Universities (MCU) gave consent to change our name to Tyndale University.
 This was an affirmation of the quality of programs offered by Tyndale and our capacity to continue to develop new programs that meet or exceed the Ministry’s standards.

 As a recognized degree-granting institution, Tyndale grants Bachelor of Arts degrees, including Honours degrees in the arts, business administration and social sciences, under authority granted by the Legislative Assembly of Ontario.